calvinmetcalf/native-crypto/readme.md

 Signatures

-Only JWK are supported and RSA or ECDSA keys (no DSA yet).
+Only JWK are supported and both RSA or ECDSA keys are supported (DSA is not supported by web crypto).

 ```js
 var sign = new nCrypto.Signature(privateKey);